A sub 2:30 marathon

 The truth is far more can and will as long as they are willing to put in the type of intensity in training in order to run under the barrier.

 Everyone isn't willing to work for 10 to 15 years to break this barrier.

-I was not born with the talent of a Steve Prefontaine or Paula Radcliffe (women’s marathon world record holder at 2:15:25, far better then my PR of 2.19.35).
+I was not born with the talent of a Steve Prefontaine or Paula Radcliffe (women's marathon world record holder at 2:15:25, far better than my PR of 2.19.35).

 How fast it can be achieved comes down to the level of commitment one brings to the task and how genetically talented the athlete is.

 If you lack more in the latter then you will have to raise the bar in terms of your drive and focus.

 No short cuts, no easy ways around this folks.